DiVecchia Camillo DiVecchio Emiliano Frazzini Frazzini Site Home

 Benilda "Betty" (Frazzini) DiVecchio Betty Jane (Elizabeth Ross) Devens Pauline (Biscella) Petrella

 (Pauline attended the wedding reception for me and my wife, Sally, in 2004.
+She died 28 Dec 2012.
 My uncle Tony died in 1993 and my uncle Paul died in 1989.
 Betty Jane died in an auto accident.
 Hit by a truck.)

 My uncle Paul and Betty Jane Ross were my baptism godparents.